cetyler/github_pelican/content/python/2022-01-08-reuven_oop.md

 course.
 I felt comfortable with the knowledge that I learn to complete the exercise.

-This course does not include tests to verify your work as that is what the solution videos are for.
+This course does not include tests to verify your work instead there are solution videos.
-Also I believe there were not tests since I think Reuven assumes that you will also be using Jupyter Notebooks to work through the exercises.
+I believe there were not tests since I think Reuven assumes that you will also be using Jupyter Notebooks to work through the exercises.
 I instead created Python scripts and ran in the console.
 The final exercise, I created tests using pytest to ensure that I met the